-Focus Booster - Using focus booster you will achieve more, understand how you use your time and feel satisfied knowing you are productive.
+Focus Booster – Stop procrastinating, focus consistently and track your time.
+Using focus booster you will achieve more, understand how you use your time and feel satisfied knowing you are productive.

 Those are just a few tools, if you find yourself struggling with a particular issue as you navigate working from home, google it.
 I bet there’s software available to help.
 There are even browser extensions from Chrome to manage how much time you spend on each website.
 You know, to stop flipping back and forth between facebook and email for instance. 🙈

 I want to speak to you directly, as this is something I have a ton of experience with (good, bad and disastrous).
 You will not be perfect at this.
 You will not nail it every single day.
 Some days you won’t be able to work at all.
 Some days it’s going to feel impossible.
 Some days it will actually be impossible.
 Do not let mom guilt set in, and if you spiral one day, get right back up the next day and start new.

 When I feel overwhelm begin to take over I repeat these three words to myself.